kwchang0831/svelte-QWER/data/about/index.md

 ## 🎉 QWER

-[QWER](https://github.com/kwchang0831/svelte-QWER) is inspired by [Urara](https://github.com/importantimport/urara), but [QWER](https://github.com/kwchang0831/svelte-QWER) was built with different approach.
+[QWER](https://github.com/kwchang0831/svelte-QWER) is inspired by [Urara](https://github.com/importantimport/urara), but [QWER](https://github.com/kwchang0831/svelte-QWER)'s internal core was built differently.
 You can still check [my previous blog](http://urara.kwchang0831.dev/) that was built by [Urara](https://github.com/importantimport/urara).

 It took me about a month or two of my leisure time to develope [QWER](https://github.com/kwchang0831/svelte-QWER).
 It is also my first [Svelte](https://svelte.dev/) project.
-I learned Svelte while doing devlopment.
+I learned Svelte while doing development.

 ## ✨ Features

-- Out-of-the-box support of Atom feed, Sitemap, PWA.
+- Out-of-the-box support for Atom feed, Sitemap, PWA.

-- Outstanding site performace and SEO support.
+- Outstanding site performance and SEO support.

 - Folder-based organization of blogging.

-- Bult-in images pre-process.
+- Built-in images pre-process.
 Auto-generate different resolutions / format images to accommodate Mobile / Tablet / PC audiences for balance of speed and visual quality.

-- Support [Giscus](https://github.com/giscus/giscus) - a comments system powerd by Github Discussions.
+- Support [Giscus](https://github.com/giscus/giscus) - a comments system powered by Github Discussions.

 - Support [Umami](https://github.com/umami-software/umami) - a simple, fast, privacy-focused alternative to Google Analytics.

-- Utlize [UnoCSS](https://github.com/unocss/unocss) - the instant on-demand atomic CSS engine.
+- Utilize [UnoCSS](https://github.com/unocss/unocss) - the instant on-demand atomic CSS engine.

-- Utlize [Marked](https://github.com/markedjs/marked) for markdown preprocessor.
+- Utilize [Marked](https://github.com/markedjs/marked) for markdown preprocessor.

-- Utlize [PrimeJS](https://prismjs.com/) for syntax highlighting.
+- Utilize [Prismjs](https://prismjs.com/) for syntax highlighting.

 ## 🚧 Current State

 [QWER](https://github.com/kwchang0831/svelte-QWER) is currently at pre-alpha stage.
-I used just-make-it-to-work approach, so many of the code are NOT optimized at all, and could be ugly.
+I used just-make-it-to-work approach, so many of the code are NOT optimized at all, and ugly.

+If you have encountered any issues, please do let me know using [Github's Q&A Discussion board](https://github.com/kwchang0831/svelte-QWER/discussions/categories/q-a).

 ## 👍 END